View the full list of fields, first using long-form arguments:

 /etc/yum.repos.d/

-directory will contain references to
+directory contain references to

 mirror.centos.org